analogdevicesinc/doctools/docs/packaging.rst

   generate this documentation, and store as an artifact.
 * *Build Doc on Min*: uses the minimum requirements dependencies to generate this documentation, but the output is discarded.
+* *Custom Doc*: calls :ref:`custom-doc` to check if the CLI tool succeeds in generating a full custom PDF document.
 * *Tests*: run tests using ``pytest``, in special, methods that are not called during the *Build Doc \** pipelines.